-547 Preservatives
+Preservatives

-- 548 For HMPs needing an antimicrobial preservative, e.g. oral liquids, acceptance criteria for preservative - content must be stated, based on the levels necessary to maintain the product's microbiological quality 549 - 550 throughout storage and use.
-The lowest specified concentration of antimicrobial preservative should be - demonstrated to be effective in controlling microorganisms by using the Ph.
+For HMPs needing an antimicrobial preservative, e.g. oral liquids, acceptance criteria for preservative content must be stated, based on the levels necessary to maintain the product's microbiological quality throughout storage and use.
+The lowest specified concentration of antimicrobial preservative should be demonstrated to be effective in controlling microorganisms by using the Ph.
 Eur chapter 5.1.3.
-551 - 552 "Efficacy of antimicrobial preservation".
-A similar approach could be used for preserved herbal - 553 preparations. - 554 Release and stability testing for the identification and assay of antimicrobial preservative content - should normally be performed.
-Under certain circumstances, in-process testing may suffice in lieu of 555 - 556 release testing.
-When antimicrobial preservative content testing is performed as an in-process test, the - acceptance criteria should remain part of the specification.
-557
+"Efficacy of antimicrobial preservation".
+A similar approach could be used for preserved herbal preparations.

+Release and stability testing for the identification and assay of antimicrobial preservative content should normally be performed.
+Under certain circumstances, in-process testing may suffice in lieu of release testing.
+When antimicrobial preservative content testing is performed as an in-process test, the acceptance criteria should remain part of the specification.

-558 Residues of fumigants
+Residues of fumigants

-- 559 The potential for residues of fumigation agents in herbal substances and herbal preparations should be - fully evaluated.
-For HMPs it is not necessary to test residues of fumigants when they are controlled in 560 the herbal substance/preparation.
-561 - 562 Where necessary, suitable validated methods should be used to control potential residues and the 563 acceptance criteria should be justified.
+The potential for residues of fumigation agents in herbal substances and herbal preparations should be fully evaluated.
+For HMPs it is not necessary to test residues of fumigants when they are controlled in the herbal substance/preparation.

+Where necessary, suitable validated methods should be used to control potential residues and the acceptance criteria should be justified.

-Residues of "irradiation" 564
+Residues of "irradiation"

-- 565 The potential for residues of irradiation in herbal substances and herbal preparations should be fully 566 evaluated and tested when there is reason, or a concern that irradiation has been performed.
-Where - necessary suitable validated methods should be used to control potential residues and the acceptance 567 - criteria should be justified.
-568
+The potential for residues of irradiation in herbal substances and herbal preparations should be fully evaluated and tested when there is reason, or a concern that irradiation has been performed.
+Where necessary suitable validated methods should be used to control potential residues and the acceptance criteria should be justified.

-569 Testing frequencies - Release and stability testing
+Testing frequencies - Release and stability testing

-- 570 Microbial counts should be determined using pharmacopoeial procedures or other validated procedures - and at a sampling frequency and/or time point in the manufacture which is justified by data and 571 - experience ("Guideline on quality of herbal medicinal products/traditional herbal medicinal products 572 - EMA/CPMP/QWP/2819/00).
-573 - 574 Further guidance on routine and reduced microbiological testing as well as testing for mycotoxins and - during stability studies is given in the document "Questions & Answers on guality of herbal medicinal 575 - 576 products/traditional herbal medicinal products" (EMA/HMPC/41500/2010 current revision) and in - 577 "Quality of medicines questions and answers: Part 1 (Active Substance - Starting materials of herbal origin)".
-578
+Microbial counts should be determined using pharmacopoeial procedures or other validated procedures and at a sampling frequency and/or time point in the manufacture which is justified by data and experience (Guideline on quality of herbal medicinal products/traditional herbal medicinal products).

+Further guidance on routine and reduced microbiological testing as well as testing for mycotoxins and during stability studies is given in the document "Questions & Answers on quality of herbal medicinal products/traditional herbal medicinal products" (EMA/HMPC/41500/2010) and in "Quality of medicines questions and answers: Part 1 (Active Substance - Starting materials of herbal origin)".

 2.3.1.
-Herbal substances 579
+Herbal substances

-- 580 In general, routine testing is applicable for herbal substances.
-Limits and acceptance criteria should be - 581 established and justified through a risk assessment taking into account the specific microbial - contamination, information from validation studies on the capability of subsequent steps of the 582 - manufacturing process to decrease the microbial count and the intended use.
-Possible contamination 583 - by mycotoxins should be also considered.
-584
+In general, routine testing is applicable for herbal substances.
+Limits and acceptance criteria should be established and justified through a risk assessment taking into account the specific microbial contamination, information from validation studies on the capability of subsequent steps of the manufacturing process to decrease the microbial count and the intended use.
+Possible contamination by mycotoxins should also be considered.

-585 2.3.2.
+2.3.2.
 Herbal preparations

-586 Excluding or reducing tests for microbial contamination in herbal preparations such as extracts or 587 tinctures depending on the ethanol content must be justified by scientific evidence.
-The frequency of 588 testing of herbal preparations should be justified by the applicant e.g. based on the validation of the 589 manufacturing process and of the holding time of the bulk product.
-Possible contamination by 590 mycotoxins should be also considered.
+Excluding or reducing tests for microbial contamination in herbal preparations such as extracts or tinctures depending on the ethanol content must be justified by scientific evidence.
+The frequency of testing of herbal preparations should be justified by the applicant e.g. based on the validation of the manufacturing process and of the holding time of the bulk product.
+Possible contamination by mycotoxins should also be considered, taking into account whether the absence of mycotoxins was demonstrated in the herbal substance and whether the storage condition of the herbal preparation is suitable to prevent the growth of mycotoxins producer micro-organisms.

-591 2.3.3.
+2.3.3.
 Herbal medicinal products

-592 HMPs must be tested for microbiological quality.
+HMPs must be tested for microbiological quality.
 Skip testing may be applied in circumstances where components are tested before manufacture and validation studies have demonstrated no significant risk of microbial contamination during the manufacturing process.
-Possible contamination by mycotoxins should be also considered.
+Possible contamination by mycotoxins should be also considered, taking into account whether the absence of mycotoxins was demonstrated in the herbal substance/herbal preparation and whether the storage condition of the herbal preparation/herbal medicinal product is suitable to prevent the growth of mycotoxins producer micro-organisms.